demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-profile-container-forensic-list
 ***
 Get runtime forensics data for a specific container on a specific host.
-Minimum user role required to access this endpoint - devSecOps.

 #### Base Command